mongodb/docs/source/reference/mongotop.rst

 .. option:: [sleeptime]

-   The final argument the length of time, in seconds, that :option:`mongotop` waits in between calls.
-By default :option:`mongotop` returns data every second.
+   The final argument the length of time, in seconds, that :program:`mongotop` waits in between calls.
+By default :program:`mongotop` returns data every second.

 .. _mongotop-fields: